gdombiak/OctoPrint-OctoPod/README.md

 **[0.2.5]** (03/21/2020)
 - Print notifications can be configured to be sent at different progress percentages
-- Add Russian translation.
+- Added Russian translation.
 Thanks Alexey Tsykov

 **[0.2.4]** (12/05/2019)
 - Plugin is now compatible with upcoming OctoPrint 1.4.0 and Python 3